 Arrested Thai activist getting S. Korean human rights award

-This July 8, 2015, photo shows Thai law student Jatupat Boonpattararaksa, right, and his father Viboon Boonpattararaksa in Bangkok, Thailand.
-Jatupat arrested for sharing a critical article about his country's new king that was posted on Facebook, is this year's winner of South Korea's most prestigious human rights award.
+SEOUL, South Korea - A Thai law student arrested for sharing a critical article about his country's new king that was posted on Facebook is this year's winner of South Korea's most prestigious human rights award.
+Organizers for the Gwangju Prize for Human Rights Award said the parents of Jatupat "Pai Dao Din" Boonpattararaksa will receive the award on his behalf on Thursday at a ceremony in Gwangju city.

 Discussions